InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap device design and requirements

-The model discussed so far neglects many of the ingredients of real devices, such as additional sub-bands and the orbital effect of the magnetic field.
+The model discussed so far neglects many of the ingredients of actual devices, such as additional sub-bands and the orbital effect of the magnetic field.
 To address this, we have developed realistic 3D simulations that take these effects into account.
-These simulations include self-consistent electrostatics, orbital magnetic field contributions, and realistic semiconductor-superconductor coupling~\cite{Vuik16, Mikkelsen2018, Winkler17, Winkler19, Antipov18, Nijholt16}.
-We have validated these simulations through comparison with ARPES~\cite{Schuwalow21}, THz spectroscopy~\cite{Chauhan22}, the Hall bar measurements reported in \Cref{sec:electrostatic_calibration}, and transport through multiple types of previous devices involving proximitized semiconductor nanowires~\cite{Hart19,Vaitieknas2020, Kringhoj2020, Shen21}.
+These simulations include self-consistent electrostatics, orbital magnetic field contributions, and renormalization effects due to coupling to the superconductor~\cite{Vuik16, Mikkelsen18, Winkler17, Winkler19, Antipov18, Nijholt16}.
+We have validated these simulations through comparison with ARPES~\cite{Schuwalow21}, THz spectroscopy~\cite{Chauhan22}, the Hall bar measurements reported in \Cref{sec:electrostatic_calibration}, and transport through multiple types of previous devices involving proximitized semiconductor nanowires~\cite{Hart19, Vaitieknas20, Kringhoj20, Shen21}.
 We also take into account multiple disorder mechanisms such as charged disorder and variations of geometry and composition along the wire length, as discussed in \Cref{sec:disorder_uniformity}.
-The superconductor's degrees of freedom are integrated out, yielding a formulation in which it is encapsulated by self-energy boundary conditions \cite{Vaitieknas2020, Kringhoj2020, Shen21}.
+The superconductor's degrees of freedom are integrated out, yielding a formulation in which it is encapsulated by self-energy boundary conditions \cite{Vaitieknas20, Kringhoj20, Shen21}.
 Using this advanced simulation model, we optimized the design for gate-defined devices based on high-quality 2DEG heterostructures in order to minimize the effects of disorder, additional sub-bands, and the orbital effect of the magnetic field.
 This design is presented in the next subsection.
-In addition to performing transport simulations with this full model, we extract the parameters of a minimal model projected to the lowest sub-band in \Cref{sec:projected_model}.
+We extract the parameters of a minimal model projected to the lowest sub-band (neglecting couplings to higher subbands which are suppressed by large sub-band level spacing) in \Cref{sec:projected_model}.
+Our minimal model is similar to \Cref{eq:H0}.
 The parameters that define this effective single sub-band model are listed in \Cref{tab:effective_parameters}.
+This projected model and the full 3D model show good agreement for bulk quantities in the field and density ranges of interest.
+In order to simulate transport properties, we add a realistic description of the junctions (junction design is described in the following section).
+We perform these simulations by projecting the full 3D model of our device to the low-energy subspace.
+The corresponding results are presented in \Cref{sec:TGP}.
 After we have discussed the device design, we describe the general effects of disorder in mesoscopic topological wires, then quantify the effective disorder potential in our devices.